1977 Houston Astros season: Bob Watson's cycle

+August—September

+On August 15, Art Howe hit his first career grand slam and 10th home run of the season, versus Buzz Capra, capping a 15–3 thrashing of the Atlanta Braves.
+Bob Watson doubled (29) and reached base four times.
+Terry Puhl tripled (1), walked thrice, and scored four runs.
+J. R. Richard also homered (2) and earned the victory (12–9), tossing one-hit ball with four walks over five innings.
+Rob Sperring had the only four-hit game of his career, and homered and drove in two runs.

 Starting August 25, César Cedeño authored a 22-game hitting streak to establish a new club mark while breaking the record of 21 games set by Lee May on June 21, 1973.
 Cedeño's performance included contrasting phases of productivity, with one hit each over the first nine games for a .257 batting average (9-for-35).
 However, in the following nine games, Cedeño exploded, going 22-for-41 (.537 average), nine extra-base hits, for a 1.024 slugging percentage.

-He had back-to-back four-hit games against the Cincinnati Reds, hitting two three home runs, two triples, and five runs batted in (RBI).
-He was recognized with National League (NL) Player of the Week for September 11.
-(Note: Co-winner with Willie McCovey of the San Francisco Giants.)
-Overall, Cedeño hit .398 (37-for-98) during the streak, while his baserunning accelerated, with incredible 21 stolen bases, leading into NL Player of the Month honors for September as well.
-The year before, from April 17—May 14, 1976, he had also put together a 19-game hitting streak to become the first individual in Astros history to collect two or more hitting streaks of 19 games or more.
-Cedeño's record stood until teammate Art Howe hit in 23 straight from May 1—24, 1981.
+Overall, Cedeño hit .398 (37-for-98) during the hitting streak, while his baserunning accelerated to a fervent pace with 21 stolen bases.
+The 22-game hitting streak represented the longest of Cedeño's career.
+The year before, from April 17–May 14, 1976, Cedeño had also put together a 19-game hitting streak.
+Thus, he became the first individual in Astros history to collect two or more hitting streaks of 19 games or more.
+Cedeño's record stood until teammate Art Howe hit in 23 straight from May 1 to 24, 1981.